The Inflammatory Bowel Disease (IBD) research team at Indiana University School of Medicine is lead

 one registry study.
 In 2016, the research

-team added clinical research specialist, and team leader, Tonika Peterson, as
+team added clinical research coordinator, and team leader, Tonika Peterson, as

 well as clinical research nurse Debbie Drenzyk.
 The team continued to grow with the addition of advance practice